tal-alon/ImpressHttp/README.md

 # ImpressHttp
 An http micro framework written in c++ (a word play on the Express.js framework)

+## Problems
+- When sending 11 async requests with python's aiohttp the operation never completes.
+The server blocks the 11th request (since it supports only 10 connections at a time).

 ## Open Questions
 - Determine a headers size limit, maybe 1kb?

 ## Notes
 #### Path / Url / Query Parameters